vivCoding/CS180_Project5/README.md

 * **Account Class:**
 	* This class is called to hold information regarding any info in a user's account.
 	* Testing done on this class is through JUnit tests in RunLocalTest.java.
+		* JUnit tests check that all methods and fields are declared properly, then attempt to call a method with both valid and invalid parameters when applicable for funcitonality
   	* Constructor
     	* The constructor sets parameters equal to private variables in the class and also initializes 3 Account arrayLists.
 Parameters include String username, String password, String email, String phoneNumber, String bio, and String interests.
 The arrayLists initialized are friends, friendRequests, and requestedFriends.